akihikodaki/akihikodaki/README.md

 - Da (田) means "rice field".
 - Ki (喜) means "happy".

 So it may mean "I'm happy with a small rice field" or I don't know.
-Indeed, I prefer to get things done with smaller code base.
+Indeed, I prefer to get things done with a smaller code base.